-In compliance with section 161 and section 19(2) of schedule 19 Finance Act 2016, the company is publishing its tax strategy for the year ending 31st December 2017.
-As the head company of the UK sub-group, we confirm that this strategy will apply to the following UK companies:
+In compliance with section 161 and section 19(2) of schedule 19 Finance Act 2016, the company is publishing its tax strategy for the year ending 31st December 2018.
+As the head company of the UK sub-group, we confirm that this strategy has been approved by the board of directors and will apply to the following UK companies:

 - Holt Lloyd International Limited